-- 8. Notice of any anticipated shift absence to the employee's immediate supervisor is expected at least 30 minutes prior to start of shift when possible but no later than start of shift.
+- 8. Notice of anticipated full shift absence to the employee's immediate supervisor is expected at least 30 minutes prior to start of shift when possible but no later than start of shift.
 Failure to do so will be construed as an unexcused absence and the day missed will not be paid.
-No employee shall absent themselves from their work location without first notifying their immediate supervisor. - Failure to notify the employee's immediate supervisor of a full shift absence will be considered a "no call no show" and the employee will receive a written warning.
+No employee shall absent themselves from their work location without first notifying their immediate supervisor. - Failure to notify the employee's immediate supervisor of a full shift absence will be considered a "no call no show" and the employee will receive a verbal warning.
 Failure to notify a supervisor for two consecutive days will be considered a voluntary resignation. - 10.
 Notification by another employee, friend, or relative is not considered proper notification except in an emergency situation where the employee is physically unable to make the notification. - 11.
 Daily attendance records will be maintained by each department, including date and time absent and reason for absence.
-Attendance shall be a consideration in satisfactory completion of probationary periods, and continued employment with the City.
+Attendance shall be a consideration in determining promotions, transfers, satisfactory completion of probationary periods, and continued employment with the City.
 Frequent tardiness or other attendance irregularities shall be cause for disciplinary action. - 12.
-Hours for part-time and certain employees may vary from normal office hours due to department needs and will be determined by the appropriate Department Head.
+Hours for part-time and certain employees may vary from the normal office hours noted above due to the nature of their duties and will be determined by the appropriate Department Head, with concurrence of the City Manager.